2 Timothy 2

 Passing on the Truth (2:2)

 2 And the things thou hast heard of me in the presence of many witnesses, these entrust to faithful men, such as shall be competent to instruct others also. v.2 Passing on the Truth.
 Here we have the Divine order for passing on the truth.
 Timothy was to pass on the truth he had received from the apostle Paul.
 It was the same truth, not a new revelation.
 The servant of the Lord must be faithful to pass on the teaching of God’s Word without adding or subtracting from it!
 There are four generations here: (1) Paul himself, (2) Timothy among “many witnesses”, (3) “faithful men” whom Timothy was to teach, and (4) “others also”.
 This shows the importance of ministry!
 It is true that the next generation must understand God’s will from the Word of God for themselves, but sound expository teaching from one generation to the next is necessary.
 There is no mention of formal institutions such as monasteries or seminaries.
 The truth is passed down from faithful men to others.
 The leading qualification is that these ones would be faithful, and secondly that they would be able to teach others.
 There were many witnesses in addition to Timothy who took in the truth Paul was putting forth as he received it.
-It was not an exclusive knowledge for the initiated, but rather truth for the whole assembly.
+It was not an exclusive knowledge for the initiated elite, but rather truth for the whole church of God.

 Willingness to Sacrifice and Suffer for Christ (2:3-13)